 - Auditory Processing Center’s Phoneme Training Curriculum

-Guided home therapy programs for treatment of auditory processing disorders.
-Parents are provided with online access to recordings of listening activities and material through our patient portal.
+Guided home therapy programs for the treatment of auditory processing disorders.
+Patients are provided with online access to recordings of listening activities and material through our patient portal.
 Programs are customized and assigned based on each listener’s auditory processing deficits.
 Deficit-specific lessons for auditory processing disorder guide a listener through gradually more challenging tasks.
 Program options include online binaural separation in noise training, words in noise training, and binaural integration training.
 We also offer a guided home therapy program with weekly lesson plans and materials to address additional deficit areas.